Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Introduction

-Empirically, we validate the effectiveness of our proposed framework on a synthetic toy example, six real-world offline black-box optimization tasks as well as a multi-objective molecule optimization task.
-We find that our method, named \ours, can outperform state-of-the-art methods or achieve competitive performance across these tasks.
+The main contributions of this work are: (1) We reformulate the problem of optimization under unknown constraints as a sampling problem from the product of the data distribution and the Boltzmann distribution defined by the objective function.
+(2) We propose two different sampling methods with diffusion models, depending on the differentiability of the objective function.
+(3) Empirically, we validate the effectiveness of our proposed framework on a synthetic toy example, six real-world offline black-box optimization tasks as well as a multi-objective molecule optimization task.
+We find that our method, named \ours, can outperform state-of-the-art methods.